jessawright/resistor-decoder/README.md

 ## Development choices
 * I am using React largely as a way to practice and learn to use React.
+In the process.
+I've also learned and practiced using Webpack, several Webpack modules, npm, and SCSS.
 * This has also been a good opportunity to learn SVG.
-In making this app, I've learned more about creating SVGs using Inkscape and Adobe Illustrator, optimization, and implementing SVGs.
+In making this app, I've learned more about creating SVGs using Inkscape and Adobe Illustrator, various methods of optimizing SVGs, and various methods of implementing SVGs.

 ## Design choices
 * Most resistor decoders on the internet use arbitrarily chosen colors on the screen to represent the colors of the bands.
 I chose my colors based on photos of actual resistors.
+While there may be (probably?) standardized ideal colors for these paints, they will look different in reality, which is what I am more interested in replicating.
 * Some resistor decoders have some idealized shape to represent the resistor.
 While my shape is still somewhat idealized, it is based on a tracing of a photo of a resistor.
 * Font choice will be informed by the fonts I see on resistors, in documentation, on electrical diagrams, and on PCBs.